IamLRBA/hebrews/public/assets/images/products-sections/THUMBNAIL_GUIDE.md

-# Service Thumbnail Images Guide
+# Product Thumbnail Images Guide

 ## Overview
-This directory contains all thumbnail images for the "⏣ Our Services" sections across all 5 portal pages.
-Each service has 4 thumbnail images that appear in the dropdown description when users click "Read More".
+This directory contains all thumbnail images for the "⏣ Our Products" sections across all 5 portal pages.
+Each product category has 4 thumbnail images that appear in the dropdown description when users click "Read More".

 ## Folder Structure
 ```
-public/assets/images/services/
+public/assets/images/products-sections/
 ├── architecture/           # Architecture Portal (24 thumbnails)
 │   ├── architectural-design/
 │   │   ├── thumb1.jpg